hackclub/hackclub/workshops/Convert text to speech/README.md

 ## Step 2: Get started to code

 To convert text to speech we need to import a new Library/API.
 There are several APIs available to convert text to speech in python.
-One such APIs is the Google Text to Speech API commonly known as the gTTS API. gTTS is a very easy to use tool which converts the text entered, into audio which can be saved as an mp3 file.
+One such APIs is the Google Text to Speech API commonly known as the gTTS API. gTTS is a very easy-to-use tool that converts the text entered, into audio which can be saved as an mp3 file.
 The gTTS API supports several languages including English, Hindi, Tamil, French, German, and many more.
 The speech can be delivered in any one of the two available audio speeds, fast or slow.
 However, as of the latest update, it is not possible to change the voice of the generated audio.

 For getting this module you need to install the gtts package.
 Don't worry if you are using repl.it.In repl.it it will be automatically installed when you run the code.